 Permanent exhibition

-The Spinoza House Museum tells the story of Spinoza, his life and his thought.
+Museum Het Spinozahuis tells the story of Spinoza, his life and his thought.
 Objects and images provide insight into the cultural-historical context.
 The highlight is the reconstruction of Spinoza's library, where some 140 books take you back to his time.

 Come visit Spinoza and…